Kiwanis: History

 Until 1987 the organization accepted only men as members.
 By action of the International Convention in 1987, the rules were changed to admit women as well.
 Women constitute about 26% of total members.

 At the 2013 International Convention, Sue Petrisin was elected as the organization's first female international vice president.
-Petrisin was installed as Kiwanis International President in 2015, the year of the organization's 100th anniversary.
-She is the first woman to lead any major member service organization.
+She became the first female president of Kiwanis in 2015, which made her the first woman to lead any international service organization.
+On June 7, 2026, Kiwanis filed a disclosure under the Lobbying Disclosure Act that they had hired a lobbying firm named LeMunyon Group.
+This was the first time Kiwanis has hired a lobbying firm.